Thursday, June 8, 2023

 When Color Can Affect Your Car’s Insurance Cost

-Although the car insurance company does not take interest in your car’s colour, it considers your car’s total value and repair costs.
+Although car insurance companies such as Zego does not take interest in your car’s colour, it considers your car’s total value and repair costs.
 Depending on the car’s model and service history, your car can have varying amounts of insurance premium.

 Custom paint on your car increases your car’s overall value and, in turn, its repair costs.
 Simply put, custom paint implies that you will have to shell out more insurance premiums.
 Moreover, any additional spare part can also shoot up your car insurance cost.